College of DuPage: History

+Controversies

-The College of DuPage had a special fund for administrators called an "imprest fund."
-Any purchase made from the fund that is under the $15,000 is not subject to disclosure to the public or review by the Board of Trustees.
-The Board of Trustees reportedly failed to review the itemized receipts for $26 million of expenditures that college administrators have spent over 16 months.
-In October 2014, The Washington Times awarded COD its weekly “Golden Hammer Award,” given for waste, fraud, and abuse, in response to its management of this fund.
+College of DuPage had a special fund for administrators called an "imprest fund."
+Any purchase made from the fund that is under the $15,000 is not subject to disclosure to the public or review by the board of trustees.
+The board reportedly failed to review the itemized receipts for $26 million of expenditures that college administrators have spent over 16 months.
+In October 2014, The Washington Times awarded COD its weekly "Golden Hammer Award", given for waste, fraud, and abuse, in response to its management of this fund.

-In 2014, COD President Robert Breuder sent an email to the college’s trustees asking them to come up with a justification that would allow the State of Illinois’ to disburse a $20 million grant that the legislature previously had approved.
+In 2014, COD President Robert Breuder sent an email to the college's trustees asking them to come up with a justification that would allow the State of Illinois to disburse a $20 million grant that the legislature previously had approved.
 In the email, Breuder proposed associating the released funds with a planned $50 million teaching and learning center.
-The appropriation incident and Breuder’s email led to an editorial in the Chicago Tribune that called the episode, “…a seedy little money grab by officials at the College of DuPage.”
+The appropriation incident and Breuder's email led to an editorial in the Chicago Tribune that called the episode, "a seedy little money grab by officials at the College of DuPage".

-On January 22, 2015, the board of trustees voted to give COD President Robert Breuder $763,000 as a retirement package.
+On January 22, 2015, the board of trustees voted to give COD president Robert Breuder $763,000 as a retirement package.
 The Chicago Tribune wrote that "some trustees now acknowledge that the buyout was negotiated to terminate Breuder's contract, which had been secretly extended to 2019."
-A spokesman from the office of Illinois Gov. Bruce Rauner said the administration had been watching the entire vote process carefully and had notified the Illinois Community College Board, the state authority over community colleges.
-This retirement package was voted again during the January 28, 2015 meeting after the Edgar County Watchdogs and others won a Temporary Restraining Order directing the board to hold its meetings in a room large enough to accommodate those wishing to attend.
-This second January meeting saw more than 500 attendees, and at least 60 people spoke during public comment lasting several hours.
+A spokesman from the office of Illinois governor Bruce Rauner said the administration had been watching the entire vote process carefully and had notified the Illinois Community College Board, the state authority over community colleges.
+This retirement package was voted again during the January 28, 2015 meeting after the Edgar County Watchdogs and others won a temporary restraining order directing the board to hold its meetings in a room large enough to accommodate those wishing to attend.
+This second January meeting saw more than 500 attendees and at least 60 people spoke during public comment lasting several hours.

-In December 2015, the Higher Learning Commission placed COD on accreditation probation, due to concerns about "operating with integrity and governance of the College."
+In December 2015, the Higher Learning Commission placed COD on accreditation probation due to concerns about "operating with integrity and governance of the College".
 That probation was lifted two years later.